esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 #### Displaying images

-While SimpleITK does not do visualization, it does contain a built in `Show` method.
+While SITK does not do visualization, it does contain a built in `Show` method.
 This function writes the image out to disk and than launches a program for visualization.
-By default it is configured to use ImageJ, because it is readily supports all the image types which SimpleITK has and load very quickly.
+By default it is configured to use ImageJ, because it is readily supports all the image types which SITK has and load very quickly.

 ```python
 sitk.Show?
 ```

-SimpleITK provides two options for invoking an external viewer, use a procedural interface (the `Show` function) or an object oriented one.
+SITK provides two options for invoking an external viewer, use a procedural interface (the `Show` function) or an object oriented one.
 For more details about them, please refer to [this notebook](https://insightsoftwareconsortium.github.io/SimpleITK-Notebooks/Python_html/04_Image_Display.html) from the official documentation.

 In this episode we will convert SITK images to `numpy` arrays, and we will plot them as such.